-The maximum group size for a productive conversation is four, or five at a push.
+The maximum group size for a proper conversation is four.

-This discovery, revealed in the three studies summarised below, has profound implications for those who design and facilitate workshops, unconferences, Open Space meetings and large-scale gatherings.
+This discovery, revealed in the four studies summarised below, has profound implications for those who design and facilitate workshops, unconferences, Open Space meetings and large-scale gatherings.

 Study 1 (academic): Four people maximum, according to Jaimie Krems and Jason Wilkes